 New Jersey Jury Decides Talcum Powder did not Cause Woman’s Mesothelioma

 Consumer products and devices are intended to help us live better lives.
 They serve of a variety of purposes, meet our needs, and in some cases, even make us sick.
 Unfortunately, everyday items that you can find in your local grocery store or pharmacy can cause serious harm if they are improperly made, contaminated, or if manufacturers fail to warn about their risks.
-There has been an ongoing legal battle across the United States regarding one such product: talcum powder, which may or may not be linked with mesothelioma, a dangerous form of lung cancer.
+There has been an ongoing legal battle across the United States regarding one such product: talcum powder, which may be linked with ovarian cancer, mesothelioma, a dangerous form of lung cancer, and other cancers.

 How do I know if I use Talcum Powder?